WildCat's Blog

 4. Choose Docker as the connector on the Install connector step

 5. Set up Public Hostnames, bind your domain name to an internal service.
-For example, your.domain.name.on.cloudflare to web:80 (the service name in defined docker-compose.yml)
+For example, your.domain.name.on.cloudflare to web:443 (the service name in defined docker-compose.yml), using HTTPS protocol.
+Then in Additional application settings, under TLS section, check No TLS Verify and enbale HTTP2 connection.

 6. Save